Hockey Rink Lighting

 LED Lights for Hockey and Ice Skating Rinks

 Lighting plays an important role in a sports venue as it determines how athletes and fans feel in the venue.
-If the venue has clear visibility and a welcoming ambiance, it enhances the experience for the people and keeps fans coming back.
+If the venue has good lighting, it enhances the experience for the athletes and spectators.

 Why LED Lighting for Ice Rinks?

-Truth be told, it can be quite hard to control electricity usage and other expenses related to maintaining a sheet of ice.
-But there's some good news, LED lights can decrease the electricity consumption of an ice hockey rink.
-LEDs are very efficient compared to conventional metal halide lamps that were commonly used in older-generation hockey rinks.
-The light fixtures produce equal or better illumination than metal halides and use less than half the electricity the traditional lights use.
-LED lights also last up to 10 times longer than traditional light fixtures, reducing maintenance expenses and downtime over their lifetimes.
+It can be quite hard to control electricity usage and other expenses related to hockey rinks.
+LEDs are very efficient compared to HID and flourescent lamps.
+LED produces high quality light use less than half the electricity of HID.
+LED lights also last up to 10 times longer than traditional light fixtures.
+This reduces maintenance expenses and downtime over their life.

 Important Considerations for Ice Hockey Rinks and Skating Arenas